pitfail/pitfail-reports/report1/report1.rst

 *Responsibilities*

- - Recieve requests from Web Server
+ - Receive requests from Web Server
  - Convert requests to structured data and delegate to appropriate handlers
  - Receive rendered pages in the form of structured data and convert to markup
  - Send responses to Web Server